logo

 At the ‘Democracy needs you’ demonstration in Munich, Robert Misik shared the central positions of RESISTANCE NOW! with 320,000 people in his speech ‘We will not be cosy!’.
 ‘You are standing here today because you want to prevent the kind of conditions that prevail in my country,’ he began his rousing speech and ended: ’We fight frenzy with reason, egoism with the spirit of justice and solidarity, or, as our Slovakian friend Matej Drlicka said: We beat the fascists with the power of love!’

-30.11.
-Théâtre du Maillon
+30.11.2024 Théâtre du Maillon

 Strasbourg | France

 The RESISTANCE NOW!
-Tour will make a stop in Strasbourg at the Théâtre du Maillon on 30 November.
-Here, the open letter RESISTANCE NOW: FREE CULTURE will be presented by the initiators in the presence of former French Culture Minister Catherine Trautmann.
+Tour made a stop in Strasbourg at the Théâtre du Maillon on 30 November.
+Here, the open letter RESISTANCE NOW: FREE CULTURE was presented by the initiators in the presence of former French Culture Minister Catherine Trautmann.
 Matej Drlička, former director of the Slovak National Theater, Emmanuel Droit, university professor, Joris Mathieu, director, director of the Théâtre Nouvelle Génération, CDN, Lyon and Heidi Wiley, director of the European Theater Convention discussed the role of art in shaping democratic future perspectives in Europe.
+Sign the petition RESISTANCE NOW: FREE CULTURE here!

-16.11.
-Central European Forum
+16.11.2024 Central European Forum

 Bratislava | Slovakia

-The next stop on the RESISTANCE NOW! tour, the Central European Forum 2024 in Bratislava, will explore the power of misinformation – from early radio and television to social media today.
-Discussions will examine the links between deception, fear, and the breakdown of trust, with featured speakers including french journalist Natalie Nougayrède, british historian an author Timothy Garton Ash and Milo Rau, Artistic Director of the Vienna Festival (Wiener Festwochen) | Free Republic of Vienna.
+The next stop on the RESISTANCE NOW! tour, the Central European Forum 2024 in Bratislava, explored the power of misinformation – from early radio and television to social media today.
+Discussions examined the links between deception, fear, and the breakdown of trust, with featured speakers including french journalist Natalie Nougayrède, british historian an author Timothy Garton Ash and Milo Rau, Artistic Director of the Vienna Festival (Wiener Festwochen) | Free Republic of Vienna.

-8.11.
-Jewish Museum Hohenems
+8.11.2024 Jewish Museum Hohenems

 Hohenems | Austria